Fusion/nexus-zteo-com/content/posts/reason-native-app.md

 Yes, there's a -- very -- short version:

 * Forget about all the JavaScript interop literature you will find online
-* OCaml -- and its vast library -- is your secret weapon: after all, Reason lives on top of OCaml!
+* OCaml -- and its vast library -- is your (not-at-all) secret weapon: after all, Reason lives on top of OCaml!

 Don't panic!
 If you are not all that familiar with OCaml's syntax, Reason comes with an excellent tool called `refmt` which allows you to translate OCaml code to Reason.

 Keep in mind that, target-wise, native compiling and using BuckleScript **do not** intersect:

+(Refresh if the diagram below doesn't display properly)

 {{<mermaid>}}
 graph TB;
     sc["Reason Code"] --> |compile| oc["Ocaml Code"]